General Classical Music Trivia

 Answer: Handel

-Question: In which year did Sergei Rachmaninov die?
+Question: In what year did Sergei Rachmaninov say his final goodbye to the piano world?

 Answer: 1943